-In prior posts I have discussed whether data analysis is associated with bigotry.
+Is data analysis leading to bigotry?
 It is a sensitive subject.
 Data enthusiasts (and I’d probably be in this camp) hope analysis can get rid of silly ideas.
 After all when we get better information we will be able to combat old prejudices.
 I am genuinely optimistic.
 Still there is a major problem where your theory is weak.
 This is the danger of data mining.

-That said it is important to understand that analysis is to a certain extent always clouded by prior beliefs.
+That said. it is important to understand that your prior beliefs always impact your analysis.
 If you come at a problem with a strongly held incorrect perspective you are likely to find an answer that suits your prior prejudice.
 If there is enough data you will look and look until you find what you want to find.

 This is the reason why data mining can be such a problem.
 If you look at enough data you will find a vast array of patterns.
-Many of these will be innocuous and some will be obviously absurd to all.
+Many of these will be innocuous.
+Some will be obviously absurd to all.
 Unfortunately, some patterns will appeal to some people and fit with their worldview.
 The problem is no different in scholarship.
-Too much marketing scholarship seems to aim to find relationships in data but if you don’t think deeply about what you are doing you end up with nonsense which at its worst can be plain offensive.
+Too much marketing scholarship seems to just aim to find relationships in data.
+Unfortunately, if you don’t think deeply about what you are doing you end up with nonsense.
+At its worst this can be plain offensive.

 This is the case with Gerry Tellis and his colleagues’ look at how products takeoff.
 This paper is not too old, 2003, but reads like something from a bygone age.
 (Old history books often explained Greek successes because they were European — unlike the Persians.
 They haven’t dated well).
-Tellis and his colleagues focused on product adoption in European countries and give an explanation that, to my mind, should have been cast in the dustbin generations ago.
+Tellis and his colleagues focused on product adoption in European countries.
+They give an explanation that, to my mind, should have been cast in the dustbin generations ago.

-To explain new product adoption Tellis and colleagues turn to the protestant work ethic, a trope often used to explain patterns in data when authors don’t want to think any more deeply.
-Of course, there are differences between European countries but throwing % of protestants into a regression and stating that is a “reason” for the difference is not substantially different to throwing in skin color.
+To explain new product adoption Tellis and colleagues turn to the protestant work ethic.
+This is a popular phrase often used to explain patterns in data when authors don’t want to think any more deeply.
+Of course, there are differences between European countries.
+Still, throwing ‘% of protestants’ into a regression and stating that is a “reason” for the difference is not substantially different to throwing in skin color.
 It might not be as obvious red-flag bigotry but it is bigotry nonetheless.

 “The major religious difference among nations in Europe is the ratio of Protestants to Catholics.
 There is strong evidence in sociology that Protestant religions are more supportive of a high need for achievement than is the Catholic faith (McClelland 1961, Weber 1958).
 Therefore, we will operationalize need for achievement by the percentage of Protestants (see Parker 1997).”
 (Tellis, Stremersch, and Yin, 2003, page 198)